-To put things bluntly, there isn’t really much in terms of back support that you’ll get from the Seville Classics adjustable ergonomic active balance chair.
-If you happen to be suffering from back issues and are in need of a chair that offers lumbar support, then the Flash Furniture Mid Back office chair might be a better pick, but if you just want a chair that can help you keep moving as you sit and help develop your back muscles, then the Seville Classics Airlift stool is for you.
+Unlike the plushy Serta ergonomic office chair, there isn’t really much in terms of back support that you’ll get from the Seville Classics adjustable ergonomic active balance chair.
+If you happen to be suffering from back issues and are in need of a chair that offers lumbar support, then the Flash Furniture Mid Back office chair might be a better pick, but if you just want a chair that can help you keep moving as you sit and help develop your back muscles, then the SONGMICS standing desk stool is for you.

 Related: If you need back support, check out our Shiatsu Massage Office Chair review.

-For a comfortable sitting experience, the Seville sit and stand adjustable ergonomic chair comes with a reflexive foam cushion mesh seat that is firm yet soft, and has a bounce that allows for micromovements that in turn allow for active sitting.
-Its non-slip bottom also allows it to stay firmly in place, so that even as you wobble, the seat still returns to its original upright position without a lot of fuss.
+For a comfortable sitting experience, similar to the Office Wobble stool chair, the Seville sit and stand adjustable ergonomic chair comes with a reflexive foam cushion mesh seat that is firm yet soft, and has a bounce that allows for micromovements that, in turn, allow for active sitting.
+Its non-slip bottom also allows it to stay firmly in place so that even as you wobble, the seat returns to its original upright position without much fuss.
 The padded armrests and the mesh high backrest of the Modway Veer Drafting Chair may make it a lot more alluring in terms of comfort, but it in terms of height adjustment, the lowest seat height you can get from it is one inch higher than what you;ll get from the Seville non slip desk stool – a big difference if you’re a short person.

 Related: Also check out our Serta Hannah Microfiber Office Chair review.

 The Seville active balance non-slip desk stool is very easily height adjustable, since all you need to do is pull up anywhere on the airlift height ring and raise or lower it to your ideal height.
 The seat can rise from 20 inches up to 28 inches high, and the seat itself leans up to 10 degrees off the center while rotating up to 360 degrees.